sharkdp/bat/README.md

 ### On Ubuntu
 *... and other Debian-based Linux distributions.*

-You can install [the Ubuntu `bat` package](https://packages.ubuntu.com/eoan/bat) or [the Debian `bat` package](https://packages.debian.org/sid/bat) since Ubuntu Eoan 19.10 or Debian unstable sid.
+`bat` is making its way through the [Ubuntu](https://packages.ubuntu.com/eoan/bat) and [Debian](https://packages.debian.org/sid/bat) package release process, and is available for Ubuntu as of Eoan 19.10.
+On Debian `bat` is currently only available on the unstable "Sid" branch.

+If your Ubuntu/Debian installation is new enough you can simply run:

 ```bash
 apt install bat
 ```

-If you want to run the latest release of bat or if you are on older versions of Ubuntu/Debian, download the latest `.deb` package from the [release page](https://github.com/sharkdp/bat/releases) and install it via:
+If the package has not yet been promoted to your Ubuntu/Debian installation, or you want the most recent release of `bat`, download the latest `.deb` package from the [release page](https://github.com/sharkdp/bat/releases) and install it via:

 ```bash
 sudo dpkg -i bat_0.13.0_amd64.deb  # adapt version number and architecture
 ```